vculibraries/contentdm2flickr/README.md

 The tool would print the logs of the pictures and metadata transferred on the page that opens.
 An individual success message is added for each picture uploaded.

+**Important note:** Flickr albums need to be created and placed in sets before you can upload photos.

 ## Other Useful Links

 * [Flickr: API keys](http://www.flickr.com/services/api/misc.api_keys.html) - This is a good starting point for creating a new API key.